PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 Please review the Prison's [Table of Contents](prison_docs_000_toc.md) for information on how to configure your server, and which plugins are required, or at least suggested.

-It is also strongly suggested that you review the documentation on [Configuring and Using WorldGuard with LuckPerms to Protect Mines](prison_docs_626_configuring_worldguard_regions.md) since that explains a lot on how to setup the basics with your world, which will not be covered here.
+Prison now uses **mineAccessByRank** which eliminates the need to setup WorldGuard regions, unless you are using other plugins that require them.
+If you have a need to setup regions that will work with prison, then it is strongly suggested that you review the documentation on [Configuring and Using WorldGuard with LuckPerms to Protect Mines](prison_docs_626_configuring_worldguard_regions.md) since that explains a lot on how to setup the basics with your world, which will not be covered here.
 There will be references to this document, but this will be the only link provided.

 These instructions assume you are OP'd since that is part of the above document pertaining to WorldGuard.
 If not, go ahead and OP yourself.

 To follow along with this documentation, you may want to crate your first mine as a test, with intentions of deleting it later.
 It may be easier to remove it, than to convert it over to a final product.
 The instructions here are informational, not focused on perfection.
 So after you figure out how to create your mines, you may want to provide more attention to the details to ensure they are perfect.
-But for now, the focus is on the commands.
+But for now, the focus is on the commands and better understanding what is possible.

-Please note that all command provide in this document will be written as if they were entered within the game.
-If you use some of them from the console, then do not include the slash prefix.
+Please note that all command provide in this document will be written as if they were entered within the game and will require the leading slash: `/`.
+If you use these commands within the console, then do not include the slash prefix.
 I always include the slash prefix in the documentation so the commands stand out as being commands.
+Personally, I actually prefer to use most commands in the console since there is more room to view the details.

-It should also be strongly noted that you should never modify the save files for the mines, ranks, or ladders, since that could easily lead to corruption and undefined failures and problems.
+It should also be strongly noted that you should never manually modify the save files for the mines, ranks, or ladders, since that could easily lead to corruption and undefined failures and problems.
 We cannot support misuse of the files.
+The primary reason for this concern is that Prison has a rich command interface that provides many checks and balances to ensure the commands are setup correctly.
+When prison starts up and the configuration files are loaded, those same validations are not performed so serious conflict could be caused by hand modification.
+That said, if you do adjust the commands by hand, keep in mind these file format of these save files are either yaml or json and therefore if your changes results in invalid yaml or json, then they will not be able to be loaded.
+We do not support hand edited config issues, but if we have time, we can possibly help identify where the errors are.
+Keep in mind that if you are having issues, copy and paste the config file that is having issues in to an online lint application:  https://jsonlint.com/ or https://codebeautify.org/yaml-validator.
+There are many to choose from, and they usually help point out where the issue are and provide suggestions on how to fix the errors.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">